Indian Residential Schools Resolution Health Support Program

 - Professional counsellors are psychologists and social workers that are registered with Health Canada, for individual or family counselling.
 A professional counsellor will listen, talk and assist individuals to find ways of healing from Indian Residential School experiences.

-Health Canada's Non Insured Health Benefits (NIHB) and Indian Residential Schools Resolution Health Support Program (IRS RHSP) developed a joint Guide to Mental Health Counselling Services which outlines the criteria, guidelines and policies under which the NIHB Program's Short-Term Crisis Intervention Mental Health Counselling benefit and the Individual and Family Counselling component of the IRS RHSP operate.
+Health Canada's Non Insured Health Benefits (NIHB) and Indian Residential Schools Resolution Health Support Program (IRS RHSP) developed a joint Guide to Mental Health Counselling Services which outlines the criteria, guidelines and policies under which the NIHB Program's Mental Health Counselling benefit and the Individual and Family Counselling component of the IRS RHSP operate.

 In the Guide you will find information regarding: